 A detailed introduction to elements of computing relating to statistical modeling, targeted to advanced undergraduates, masters students, and doctoral students in Statistics.
 Topics include important data structures and algorithms; numerical methods; databases; parallelism and concurrency; and coding practices, program design, and testing.
 Multiple programming languages will be supported (e.g., C, R, Python, etc.).
 Those with no previous programming experience are welcome but will be required to learn the basics of at least one language via self-study.

 Advanced Data Analysis (ADA) is a Ph.D. level seminar on advanced methods in statistics, including computationally intensive smoothing, classification, variable selection and simulation techniques.
 During 36-757, you work with the seminar instructor to identify an ADA project for yourself.
-The ADA project is an extended project in applied statistics, done in collaboration with an investigator from outside the Department, under the guidance of a faculty committee, culminating in a publishable paper that is presented orally and in writing in 36-758.
-While 36-757 is a standard course with weekly class meetings, 36-758 is a research project, and only entails regular meetings with the ADA advisor(s).
-NB: While the 36-758 course requirements are satisfied by a successful oral presentation and written paper, the ADA project may not necessarily be completed at the end of the semester.
-The completion of the ADA project as a whole is at the discretion of the ADA advisor, and may extend up to one additional semester following 36-758.
+The ADA project is an extended project in applied statistics, done in collaboration with an investigator from outside the Department, under the guidance of a faculty committee, culminating in a publishable paper that is presented orally and in writing.
+While 36-757 is a standard course with weekly class meetings, 36-795 is a research project, and only entails regular meetings with the ADA advisor(s).
+NB: While the 36-795 course requirements are satisfied by a successful oral presentation and written paper, the ADA project may not necessarily be completed at the end of the semester.
+The completion of the ADA project as a whole is at the discretion of the ADA advisor, and may extend up to one additional semester following 36-795.

 Students are also strongly encouraged to take courses in machine learning, 10-701 or 10/715, and 10-716.

 All Ph.D. students are also expected to successfully complete the following:

-During their first semester in the program, Ph.D. students learn from faculty about Advanced Data Analysis (ADA) projects that they could pursue, starting in the second semester.
+During the first half of their first semester in the program, Ph.D. students learn from faculty about Advanced Data Analysis (ADA) projects that they could pursue, starting in the second half of their first semester.
 The ADA project is done in collaboration with an investigator from outside the Department, under the guidance of a faculty committee.